Here are the best tools and tips to make grazing work for you.

 Guide to Rotational Grazing

 Pastures for Profit: A Guide to Rotational Grazing is a free UW-Madison Extension guide providing an overview of every aspect of managed grazing.
+The University of Minnesota Extension also have a Grazing Systems Planning Guide which can be a great resource.

 The Pasture Project’s Grazing Fundamentals Video Series provides an excellent farm’s-eye-view of important grazing concepts and equipment.
+They also have a video tutorial on fencing systems and watering you can check out.

 A variety of trainings are available to build your grazing knowledge.
 The Wisconsin School for Beginning Dairy and Livestock Farmers provides both classroom and online instruction in grazing and pasture management through the University of Wisconsin’s Farm & Industry Short Course program.
 The Dairy Grazing Apprenticeship (DGA), a two-year work-based training program, pairs apprentices with mentors to gain hands-on job experience.
 DGA’s Managed Grazing Innovation Center (MGIC) offers six online classes that are open to the public.
 Wisconsin NRCS offers a three-day training for grazing technical service providers.
 Check with your local tech college too – several Wisconsin technical colleges offer classes in managed grazing.